-In terms of student support, in addition to the personal tutor/mentor academic support, a potential solution could be a "buddy coder" mentor system in order for students to reach out to PhD students that have graduated from the program.
+In terms of student support, in addition to the mentor academic support, a potential solution could be a "buddy coder" mentor system for students to reach out to PhD students that have completed this program or alumni.

-The panel also recommends inclusion of an official industry advisory Board along with the existing External examiner.
+The panel also recommends inclusion of a formal industry advisory Board along with the existing External examiner.

 The School has a rigorous process of data collection in terms of reviewing the pipeline and year on year alumni of the students.
-Attention should be paid to the gender balance of the program, which already looks promising to reach 50:50 over the next few years.
+Attention should be paid to the diversity and gender balance of the program.

-The Department should periodically assess (every 2 years) the adequacy and suitability of resources and inform the responsible services of the University for their actions.
+The Department should periodically assess (every 2 years) the adequacy and suitability of resources and IT platforms and inform the responsible services of the University for their actions.